-Who would have imagined that the flavoring ingredients in cough candies were actually helping as a cough suppressant?
+Who would have imagined that the flavoring ingredients in cough candies were actually helping as cough suppressant?
+Amazing and true.

 What I’m talking about are menthol and sweetness.
 Both of these ingredients have been shown in a laboratory test to actually reduce the coughing reflex.
 At least in healthy people, that is.
 People cough for all sorts of reasons, and it’s not always a bad thing for personal health.
 The lungs are just trying to clean themselves out, after all.

 Of course, if a cough is so irritating that it’s affecting your activities, then that’s where a cough suppressant can help you.

 The Evidence for Home Remedies to Stop Coughing